-Although the State Budget is required to be adopted by June 15 of the prior fiscal year, this deadline has been missed from time to time.
+Although the State Constitution requires that the State Legislature adopt a State Budget by June 15 of the prior fiscal year and that the Governor sign a State Budget by June 30, this deadline has been missed from time to time.
 Delays in the adoption of a final State budget in any fiscal year could impact the receipt of State funding by the District.
 On May 29, 2002, the California Court of Appeal for the Second District decided the case of Howard Jarvis Taxpayers Association, et al. v.
 Kathleen Connell (as Controller of the State of California), et al. (also referred to as White v.
 Davis) ("Connell").
 The Court of Appeal concluded that, absent an emergency appropriation, the State Controller may authorize the payment of State funds during a budget impasse only when payment is either (i) authorized by a "continuing appropriation" enacted by the State Legislature, (ii) authorized by a self-executing provision of the State Constitution, or (iii) mandated by federal law.
-The Court of Appeal specifically concluded that the provisions of Article XVI, Section 8 of the State Constitution - the provision establishing minimum funding of K-14 education enacted as part of Proposition 98 - did not constitute a self-executing authorization to disburse funds, stating that such provisions merely provide formulas for determining the minimum funding to be appropriated every budget year but do not appropriate funds.
+The Court of Appeal specifically concluded that the provisions of Article XVI, Section 8 of the State Constitution - the provision establishing minimum funding of K-14 education enacted as part of Proposition 98 - did not constitute a selfexecuting authorization to disburse funds, stating that such provisions merely provide formulas for determining the minimum funding to be appropriated every budget year but do not appropriate funds.
 Nevertheless, the State Controller has concluded that the provisions of the Education Code of the State (the "Education Code") establishing K-12 and county office of education revenue limit funding do constitute continuing appropriations enacted by the State Legislature and, therefore, has indicated that State payments of such amounts would continue during a budget impasse.
 The State Controller, however, has concluded that K-12 categorical programs are not authorized pursuant to a continuing appropriation enacted by the State Legislature and, therefore, cannot be paid during a budget impasse.